Latte Filters

 clamp (int|float $min, int|float $max)

-Returns value clamped to the inclusive range of min and max.
+Clamps a value to the given inclusive range of min and max.

 {$level|clamp: 0, 255}

-Converts the content to data URI scheme.
-It can be used to insert images into HTML or CSS without the need to link external files.
+Converts content to the data URI scheme.
+This allows embedding images into HTML or CSS without needing to link external files.

-Lets have an image in a variable $img = Image::fromFile('obrazek.gif'), then
+Let's have an image in the variable $img = Image::fromFile('image.gif'), then

 <img src={$img|dataStream}>